michaelslec/dotfiles/README.md

 [![Stories in Ready](https://badge.waffle.io/michaelslec/dotfiles.png?label=ready&title=Ready)](https://waffle.io/michaelslec/dotfiles)  [![Project Status](http://stillmaintained.com/michaelslec/dotfiles.png)](http://stillmaintained.com/michaelslec/dotfiles)

+This branch has custom configurations for my own Vim.
+You may use this branch; however, I recommend using the dev branch and customising it to your own needs.
+It's mappings are less specific

 # Dotfiles
 These are all of my dotfiles I use on my current Ubuntu system.
 I usually go through phases of coding and development and then back to gaming, so updates may